 - Create a canvas app from Excel in Power Apps (Step by Step tutorial)

-Then, add below controls in your screen: TextBox and Label from Power Apps input controls.
+Then, add the below controls to your screen: TextBox and Label from Power Apps input controls.

 You can change the name of your control to recognize the control easily.
-Below is my screen which looks like after adding TextBox and Label.
+Below is my screen, which looks like this after adding TextBox and Label.

-Next click on the first textbox and go to the Onchange property and set the variable as N1.
-This means whatever the value you enter in the textbox, it will store in the N1 variable.
+Next, click on the first textbox and go to the Onchange property and set the variable as N1.
+This means whatever value you enter in the textbox, it will store in the N1 variable.

-You can visit Microsoft site to know more about, how to create a variable in PowerApps.
+You can visit the Microsoft site to learn more about creating a variable in PowerApps.

 The same step you have to follow here, go to the Onchange property of your textbox and Set the value in the N2 variable.
 This means whatever the value you enter in the textbox, it will store in variable N2.

-Next click on the Plus button and go to the OnSelect property and store the N1 and N2 value in a result variable.
+Next, click on the Plus button and go to the OnSelect property and store the N1 and N2 values in a result variable.
 So do the same for the other button as well.

 + button -> UpdateContext({result: N1 + N2 });